joinmarket-webui/jam/CONTRIBUTING.md

 You don't need to worry about that, though.
 To ease development and testing, we provide a Docker setup that runs JoinMarket and its API service in a regtest setup.
-It isn't needed to dig deeper into how it works to use it.
-However, if you want to find out more about it, see [docker/regtest/readme.md](docker/regtest/readme.md).

 ## Submitting a Pull Request